McGillRocketTeam/XCTU-Parser/README.md

 ## Notes
 - It needs a filename (for the input data) parameter to run.
 If you run it in eclipse, you might want to specify the filename of your test data in your run configuration.
+- Don't forget to comment out the debugging print statements if you are going to parse a large file.
+Well, at least if you don't want to fill your console with redundant messages.